Gigacore/ToneAIchemy/README.md

 - **window.ai API**: Utilizes Google's Gemini Nano LLM for text analysis and tone modification.
 - **Preact**: Lightweight alternative to React for building user interfaces.
 - **Tailwind CSS**: For responsive and customizable styling.

+## Observations
+- The analysis can be inconsistent at times, which is expected given the model's small size and early development stage.
+Future updates may improve this.
+- Model inference works offline since it runs in the browser.
+However, the application must ensure the necessary scripts are available offline.
+- The model's analysis time increases with complexity, which is expected as it runs on a local device.

 ## Usage
 - The `window.ai` API currently works only on latest version of Google Chrome Canary and Chrome Dev (128.0 and above) and disabled by default.